infokadze/infokadze/README.md

 Created using UIKit + 3rd party frameworks with MVC-likeish design approach.

-**Quatro Casino.**
+**Spin Casino.**
-2 in 1 game, which includes Slots Maschine and Fortune Wheel with various game level designs.
+* 2 in 1 game, which includes Slots Maschine and Dices with various game level designs and autospin feature.

 Created using UIKit + 3rd party frameworks with MVC-likeish design approach.

+**Total Casino.**
+* Great four-in-a-row-like game, with a classic feel, look and rules.
+Two modes of play are available - with an AI or with your friend.
+AI has three leveles of gameplay difficulty.

+Created using UIKit, SpriteKit, GameplayKit + 3rd party frameworks with MVC + Coordinator design approach.